iAmMONK/MorseCoder/README.md

 # MorseCoder
-Realtime morse-to-text and text-to-morse translator Material UI with support for DarkMode
+Realtime morse-to-text and text-to-morse translator<br/>
+Material UI with support for DarkMode

 ## About the project